ditup-old/ditup/DEVELOPMENT.md

     - [ ] comment/discuss
     - [ ] add tag
     - [ ] vote tags
+    - [x] inviting people to projects? is it there?
 - [ ] follow people
 - [ ] merge projects of user with project general: if logged in, both will be shown.
 - [ ] after login redirect always to the page which was currently on